spellshape/cli/docs/docs/02-guide/09-docker.md

 ---
-description: Run Ignite CLI using a Docker container.
+description: Run Spellshape CLI using a Docker container.
 ---

 # Running inside a Docker container

-You can run Ignite CLI inside a Docker container without installing the Ignite CLI binary directly on your machine.
+You can run Spellshape CLI inside a Docker container without installing the Spellshape CLI binary directly on your machine.

-Running Ignite CLI in Docker can be useful for various reasons; isolating your test environment, running Ignite CLI on an unsupported operating system, or experimenting with a different version of Ignite CLI without installing it.
+Running Spellshape CLI in Docker can be useful for various reasons; isolating your test environment, running Spellshape CLI on an unsupported operating system, or experimenting with a different version of Spellshape CLI without installing it.

 Docker containers are like virtual machines because they provide an isolated environment to programs that runs inside them.
-In this case, you can run Ignite CLI in an isolated environment.
+In this case, you can run Spellshape CLI in an isolated environment.

 Experimentation and file system impact is limited to the Docker instance.
 The